6 Steps to Prevent Warping in Whole Cross-Section Slabs: Our Proven Techniques

 1. Start with Quality Wood

 The first step to preventing warping is choosing the right wood.
-At our woodyard, we carefully select each slab to ensure it is healthy, properly aged, and free from defects.
-We focus on species known for their stability, such as oak, walnut, and maple, which are less prone to twisting and warping over time.
+At The Woodyard Ockeridge, we carefully select each slab to ensure it is properly aged, dried and and free from defects.
+We focus on species known for their stability, such as yew, ash, oak, walnut, and maple, which are less prone to twisting and warping over time.

 One of the most effective ways to prevent warping is to kiln dry the slabs.
 Kiln drying not only reduces the moisture content of the wood to the ideal range (usually between 6% and 8%), but it also does so in a controlled environment, minimizing the risk of stress and shrinkage.
 We make sure our slabs are slowly and evenly dried to prevent cracking and internal tension.